Grants for people with a disability.

 Respite Care for service members is coordinated by the Veterans Health Administration (VHA).
 It provides for up to 30 days of respite for the caregiver, whether it is a friend or family member.
 Contact a local VA medical center or dial 1-877-222-8387 to learn more about the government grant for veterans (or their families) that have a disability.

 Services and Aid for Blind Veterans – VHA grants pay for job skill training, family education, adaptive technology, counseling, eye glasses, computers and more.
 More information is available at VA Medical Centers, or the phone number is 1-877-222-8387.

 Spina Bifida Health Care Benefits Program covers people with Spina Bifida and that are a birth child of Vietnam or Korea Veterans.
 VA grants can pay for medical needs, travel, gas or bus passes to a hospital or doctor, and related costs.
 Apply at the VA Regional Office in Denver.

 Veterans Prosthetic Appliances – The Veterans Administration provides some or all of the following.
 Clients can be given hearing aids, communication aids, artificial limbs, free prescription eyeglasses, orthopedic braces and shoes, canes, contact lenses, wheelchairs, or crutches among other items.
+Call 800-698-2411.

-Veterans Pension is for wartime service members only.
+Veterans Pension Grants is for wartime service members only.
 The VBA will ensure that the client is given financial help from all government grants and public aid programs that they qualify for.
 Applicants need to have a low income, limited savings and assets, and meet other criteria set by Congress.
 Telephone – 1-800-827-1000.